awsdocs/amazon-route53-docs/doc_source/registrar-tld-list.md

 **\.net\.au \(Australia\)**
 **Confirmation email from the TLD registry**
-Our registrar partner, Gandi, resells \.net\.au domains through the Australian company TPP Wholesale\.
-When you transfer a domain name to Amazon Route 53, tppwholesale\.com\.au sends an email to the registrant contact for the domain to verify contact information or to authorize transfer requests\.
+Our registrar partner, Gandi, resells \.net\.au domains through Tucows\.
+When you transfer a domain name to Route 53, Tucows sends an email to the registrant contact for the domain to verify contact information or to authorize transfer requests\.
 **Registration and renewal period**
 Two years\.
 **Restrictions**
 Only second\-level domains are available\.
-Amazon Route 53 supports the second\-level domains \.com\.au and net\.au\.
+Route 53 supports the second\-level domains \.com\.au and net\.au\.
 Open to the public, with some restrictions:

 + The \.com\.au and \.net\.au domains are open to legal persons, trading, partnerships, or sole traders registered in Australia; to foreign companies licensed to trade in Australia; and to owners or applicants of an Australian\-registered trademark\.